bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### PROBLEM 12: nginx: unknown directive "events" in /etc/nginx/nginx.conf:1

-This error message is a bit confusing, because the content of the file is correct.
+This error message is a bit confusing because the file contentis correct.
 The problem has something to do with the encoding of the file.
 In my case, the encoding was UTF-8.

 #### SOLUTION 12: Change the Encoding of the nginx.conf file

 Open the nginx.conf file in Notepad++ and change its encoding to ANSI.
-After you changed the encoding run the Docker build command again to create the Image.
+After you change the encoding run the Docker build command again to create the Image.

 ```bash
 docker build -t imagename-wasm:latest -f DockerWasm/Dockerfile .